i-k/lift-paypalrest/README.md

 * All PayPal messages are case classes

 ## Example Usage
-  1. Create an Actor object that extends LiftPayPalServer.
+  1. Create an Actor object that extends `LiftPayPalServer`.
   This Actor makes the actual API calls and deals with handling tokens, etc.
   2. Create a Comet for dealing with the purchasing logic.
   This Comet will send messages to the actor from the previous step